Singapore

 Permanent Residents are required to maintain a valid Re-Entry Permit (REP) in order to travel overseas and return to Singapore while retaining PR status.
 The duration and renewal of an REP are assessed based on individual circumstances and ongoing ties to Singapore.

 PR applications and renewals are discretionary, and careful planning is often required to align immigration status with long-term personal or business objectives.
+For detailed guidance on eligibility, renewals, re-entry permits, and investment-based residence options, please see our Singapore Residence Programme.

 Get the latest insights on global immigration delivered straight to your inbox